ksgwxfan/hurdat2parser/README.md

 #### CSV Output Commands

 These commands output spreadsheet-ready CSV files with sortable attributes based on storm, season, or climatological era (10-yr or 30-yr increments).
 It will generate the same data each time if using the same hurdat2 file.
 As such, it's here as needed, but really you only need it once.
+As you can sort in spreadsheet programs, these can also do ranking, eliminating a lot of the need for the rank functions
-* `stormCSV()` - outputs a CSV of individual storms and data collected via the initial script runtime
+* `stormCSV()` - outputs a CSV of individual storms and data collected via the initial script runtime to compare seasons against one another
 * `seasonCSV()` - like above, but does it for seasons
 * `climoCSV()` - iterates through all seasons and compiles 10-year and 30-year climatologies at 1-year increments, and outputs them to CSV.
 These then can be loaded into a spreadsheet.
 This enables, what I term, ***Climatological Tendency*** analysis.
 You can see how the long-term data has changed over time.
 I believe it makes it easier to see trends.